logo image

 RS Home

-Inchmahome Priory is situated 7 miles south of Callander, 5 miles east of Aberfoyle 42 miles north of Glasgow.
+Inchmahome Priory is 7 miles south of Callander, 5 miles east of Aberfoyle 42 miles north of Glasgow, founded in 1238 by the Earl of Menteith, Walter Comyn.

 Other top attractions close by are The Lodge in the mountains with a Go Ape, and Loch Katrine for boat trips.

 The Priory can be visited 1st Apr to 31st Oct.
-There is an entrance fee.
+There is a small entrance fee.
 Postcode: FK8 3RA

 For Images on Mobile swipe right